 Use an API to add an email to your email list every time you get a sign-up or an ebook download.
 Set up a landing page where you give something away for free as long as you get an email address from a potential client.
 Create a mail marketing workflow, and send different messages depending on your reader’s action.
 Send different messages if the reader is opening the emails or if (s)he isn’t opening them.

 Some autoresponder and newsletter services also offer landing page creation and webinar solutions.
 This could easily be another tactic for finding new clients for your web hosting business.
 They are really low-cost.
 In some cases, all you need is one client to pay for the entire service!

 13. Offer something “competitors” don’t

 You probably heard of USP (unique selling proposition).
 Well, what’s yours?
 Be bold and offer something “they” don’t.
 Create a leapfrog product (Steve Jobs’ words) and offer something your competition can’t copy!

 You are guaranteed to get and keep clients if you have something your competitors can’t offer.
-Remember how DigitalOcean started offering $5 SSD cloud instances and grew so fast that in 2021 they became a public company?
+Remember how DigitalOcean started offering $5 SSD cloud instances and grew so fast that in 2021?
+They became a publicly traded company!
 Start a brainstorming session, and figure out what your strengths are and what you can offer.
 In 2006, my web hosting company offered web hosting packages that grew daily.
 So if you bought a 300MB web hosting package, by the end of your first year, you would get 665MB.
 As I said, this was way back in 2006, before unlimited web hosting space, but you get the idea.
 It got the press and clients talking because nobody else was doing it.